Buy a Life Insurance Plan in a few clicks

 However, it is important to note that accidental insurance has limited coverage.
 It does not provide benefits for illnesses, natural causes of death, or death resulting from non-accidental causes.
 Therefore, while the cost may be lower, the coverage is restricted, making it important to consider the scope of protection needed carefully.

 The cost of life insurance is influenced by various factors, including the insured individual’s age, health condition, lifestyle choices, coverage amount, and the type of policy selected.
-Term life insurance tends to be more affordable compared to permanent life insurance.
+Life insurance tends to be more affordable compared to permanent life insurance.
 Permanent life insurance, on the other hand, offers coverage for the insured’s entire lifetime and often includes an investment or savings component, which can increase the overall cost.

 Life insurance premiums are generally higher than accidental insurance premiums due to the broader coverage provided.
 However, the cost can be influenced by factors such as age and health.
 Younger individuals and those in good health typically pay lower premiums than older individuals or those with pre-existing medical conditions.